Ferdi265/mtga-wine/README.md

 # `mtga-wine`

-A simple script that manages a wine prefix for Magic: The Gathering Arena with support for both 32 bit and 64 bit wine prefixes.
+A simple script that manages a wine prefix for Magic: The Gathering Arena with support for both 32 bit and 64 bit versions of the game.

 ## Usage